 Satisfactory Academic Progress Policy (SAP)

-All students receiving federal student financial aid must adhere to the UMMS Bulletin Educational Standards, Grading and Promotion Policies - Part IV Policies and Procedures for Medical Student Evaluation, Advancement and Graduation in the Bulletin, approved by the University of Michigan Medical School Executive Committee yearly in order to maintain SAP.
+All students receiving federal student financial aid must adhere to the UMMS Bulletin Educational Standards, Grading and Promotion Policies - Part IV Policies and Procedures for Registration, Grading, Records, Advancement, and Graduation, approved by the University of Michigan Medical School Executive Committee yearly in order to maintain SAP.